llnl/benchpark/docs/basic-tutorial.rst

 .. note::
-    If you are running on our `AWS infrastructure <https://github.com/llnl/benchpark-tutorial>`_, it should take roughly 8 minutes for all jobs to finish running.
+    If you are running on our `AWS infrastructure <https://github.com/llnl/benchpark-tutorial>`_, it should take roughly 1 minute for all jobs to finish running.
 Additionally, only one job will run at a time under our infrastructure because each user only has 1 node.
 If you are running on an HPC system, expect the jobs to complete faster.